thunderrabbit/poppopchaos/README.md

 Next steps?:

 * Have Slim access database
-** smurf some data per click
+** Try this to connect my app to a DB https://github.com/slimphp/Slim-Skeleton ** Not going to `composer require monolog/monolog` because my web host does logging ** smurf some data per click

 * Create endpoints like api/v1/create (to create a bubble)